Understanding Freedom of thought, conscience, religion and belief

 Freedom of thought, conscience, religion, and belief

-Freedom of thought, conscience and religion is a fundamental right protected by the European Convention.
+Freedom of thought, conscience, religion, and belief is a fundamental right protected by the European Convention.
 It is enshrined in a wide range of national and international texts.
 The right protects theistic, non-theistic and atheistic beliefs as well as the right not to profess any religion or belief.

 The organs of the European Convention have explicitly or implicitly acknowledged that the safeguards of Article 9.1 of the European Convention apply to various coherent and sincerely held philosophical convictions such as atheism, secularism and humanism.
 Atheists, secularists and humanists have exactly the same rights as people with a religious belief.